3dperceptionlab/Holo4Care/README.md

 git clone https://github.com/3dperceptionlab/HoloYOLO.git
 ```

 Compile to generate Visual Studio solution files.
-To deploy in the device, generate the package and upload (.appxbundle) to the Mixed Reality Portal.
+To deploy in the device, generate the package and upload (.appxbundle and select "Allow me to select framework packages" and upload the .appx file) to the Mixed Reality Portal.
 If it is the first time, you will need to generate a key.
 To do so, in UE4, access Edit>Project Settings>Platform>HoloLens, in Packaging/Signing Certificate: Generate New.

 ## Authors